legiongis/afrh-iris/docs/index.md

     source ./clean_install.sh

+!!!
+Warning
+    This will drop and recreate your database (full data loss).

-To create a set of test users, one per permissions level, use
+To create a set of test user accounts, one per permissions level, use

     python manage.py initialize test-users

+See [permissions > Test Accounts](/docs/permissions.html#test-accounts) > Test Accounts to learn more about these accounts (and permissions in general).

-The initialize command is also used within the clean install script.
-For more on that command, see [Management Commands](/docs/management).
+The `initialize` command is also used within the clean install script.
+For more on that command, see [Management Commands](/docs/management.html).

 !!!
 Warning
-    This will drop and recreate your database (full data loss).
+    Arches does not support the load of resource model-level permissions from packages.
+This means that most of the permissions described.

 ## Building the Docs